davewr/RepData_PeerAssessment1/PA1_template.md

 ```

-Thesre is a clear difference in the charts showing a more active weekend than weekdays.
+There is a clear difference in the charts showing a more active weekend than weekdays.